tamuleifan/CSE6242-team143-publicreview-temp/README.md

 ```
 * Running on http://localhost:8000/ (Press CTRL+C to quit)
 ```
-- Open a web browser and type in http://localhost:8000/ at your search bar
+- Open a web browser (Chrome or FireFox are recommended) and type in http://localhost:8000/ at your search bar

 ## User Manual

-- First,after the above steps,you can click on the "Explore" Botton at our welcoming page.
+- First, after the above steps, you can click on the "Explore" Botton at our welcoming page.

-- Second, this page will provide instructions and a search map, a slide bar and a search bar and a event option controler.
+- The following page will provide instructions and a search map, a slide bar and a search bar and a event option controler.

 - The destination search bar allows you to fill in your destination and the commute time slide bar option enables you to show avalible options meeting the commute time requirement.